SEnd information report

 • make a successful transition into adulthood, whether into employment; further or higher education; or training.

-Under section 65(3)(a) of the Students Children and Families Act 2014 the Governing Body is required to publish information about the Special Educational Needs policy and provision.
-This information is updated annually and was last updated on 17th October 2023.
+Under section 65(3)(a) of the Children and Families Act 2014 the Governing Body is required to publish information about the Special Educational Needs policy and provision.
+This information is updated annually and was last updated on September 2024.

 • The kinds of special educational needs for which provision is made at the school: